Wani’s blood gave new impetus to Kashmir struggle

 To a query, he said that the maximum number of events like seminars, protests demonstrations, discussions and dialogues should be arranged in various parts of the world to highlight Kashmir cause in the year 2017.

-Ijaz Ayub an analyst said that resolving Kashmir dispute could have
+Ijaz Ayub an Economic analyst said that resolving Kashmir dispute

-far reaching impact on economy of India, Pakistan and the whole region.
+could have far reaching impact on economy of India, Pakistan and the whole region.

 ” Unstable situation in Kashmir is among the big reasons of poverty in the region”, he said.